Skip to Content

 November 10th, 2025

-Adams County Sheriff badge and "NEWS RELEASE" text on blue background
+Adams County Sheriff badge left, text "NEWS RELEASE" right on blue background

 A deputy monitoring a prior fire scene on Bronco Road had his vehicle window struck by a pellet early Monday, leading to a pursuit and the arrest of a 36-year-old suspect.